love-ara/taskManagmentApi/TaskManagementAPI/README.md

 ﻿# Task Management API

 ## Overview
 This is a **Task Management API** built using **C# (.NET 9), ASP.NET Core Web API, and MSSQL**.
 It provides CRUD operations for managing user tasks, including task creation, retrieval, updating, and deletion.
+It also features JWT authentication, ensuring that tasks are securely linked to their respective owners.

 ## Features
+- **JWT Authentication:** Secure API endpoints with user authentication.
-- **User Task Management:** Create, read, update, and delete tasks.
+- **User Task Management:** Tasks are linked to their respective owners.
 - **Priority-Based Filtering:** Retrieve tasks based on priority levels.
 - **Logging & Error Handling:** Logs errors and provides meaningful responses.
 - **DTO-Based API Responses:** Uses **Data Transfer Objects (DTOs)** for structured responses.